Henry FitzRoy, Duke of Richmond and Somerset: Kingdom of Ireland

-On 22 June 1529, Richmond was made Lord-Lieutenant of Ireland, and there was a plan to crown him king of that country, though the King's counsellors feared that making a separate Kingdom of Ireland whose ruler was not that of England would create another threat similar to the Kingdom of Scotland.
-After Richmond's death, the Crown of Ireland Act 1542 established a personal union between the English and Irish crowns, providing that whoever was King of England was to be King of Ireland as well.
+On 22 June 1529, FitzRoy was made Lord-Lieutenant of Ireland, and there was a plan to crown him king of that country, though the King's counsellors feared that making a separate Kingdom of Ireland whose ruler was not that of England would create another threat similar to the Kingdom of Scotland.
+After FitzRoy's death, the Crown of Ireland Act 1542 established a personal union between the English and Irish crowns, providing that whoever was King of England was to be King of Ireland as well.
 King Henry VIII of England was proclaimed its first holder.

 Living in France

-In October 1532, Henry VIII travelled to Calais for a meeting with Francis I of France and took Richmond with him.
-As part of the negotiations, Richmond joined the French court and lived with the Dauphin Francis and his younger brother, the future King Henry II of France, until August 1533, when he was recalled to England.
+In October 1532, Henry VIII travelled to Calais for a meeting with Francis I of France and took FitzRoy with him.
+As part of the negotiations, FitzRoy joined the French court and lived with the Dauphin Francis and his younger brother, the future King Henry II of France, until August 1533, when he was recalled to England.